nothing-archive/nothing-archive.github.io/README.md

 ## ⚡ About The Project

-**Nothing Firmware** is an independent, community-driven database designed to provide instant and direct access to Nothing OS updates.
+**Nothing Archive** is an independent, community-driven database designed to provide instant and direct access to Nothing OS updates.
 We bypass the gatekeepers and third-party file hosts by indexing direct `googleapis.com` OTA links for all Nothing and CMF devices.

 Whether you are looking to manually sideload an update, recover a bricked device, or extract stock boot images for rooting, you will find the unaltered, official files here.